 Oxford City Farm has a vision of empowered communities learning and working together to produce food locally and live healthy, enriched, and sustainable lives.
 Volunteers are at the heart of everything they do.
 The neighbourhoods around the Farm site are very diverse, ethnically, culturally, by age and by income.
 Some are among the most deprived in Oxford, whilst other areas are relatively affluent.
 There is limited opportunity for people from different groups to mix.
 They believe in the great untapped potential of people in the local community to learn from and support each other.
-Using the farm as a venue they believe we can improve community cohesion and support people to develop confidence, resilience and skills.
+Using the farm as a venue, they believe they can improve community cohesion and support people to develop confidence, resilience and skills.

 “We know that Covid has caused many people’s worlds to shrink significantly.
 For those who have been shielding or isolated, coming back out into the world can be a scary prospect.
 At the Farm we can safely help people to begin to re-establish social connections fundamental to mental health and wellbeing.
 We know that our volunteering sessions are valued and have positively impacted people’s lives during the pandemic.
 We are determined to grow this provision and engage with more people as lockdown eases.”